marlls1989/ascend-freepdk45/README.md

 The library ASCEnD-freePDK45 comes with characterization data for three corners: NOM (Nominal 1.10V, 25C), SS (Slow-Slow 0.95V, 125C) and FF (1.25V, 0C).
 Separate .lib and .html files are accordingly available for each of the corners.
 An online version of the library documentation is available at https://marlls1989.github.io/ascend-freepdk45/.

-ATTENTION: The ASCEnD-freePDK45 is originally an internal development of the GAPH research group to support our SDDS-NCL logic template, derived from NCL but essentially distinct from the latter.
-As such, we employ the concept of virtual functions that enable using conventional synthesis tools to generate and optimize NCL circuits (see e.g. our SDDS-NCL page at https://corfu.pucrs.br/tikiwiki/tiki-index.php?page=SDDS-NCL).
-Besides, sequential design of SDDS-NCL circuits requires the use of special characterization procedures and models.
-As a consequence, pure NCL design with our cells, although possible may require a re-characterization of the library.
+ATTENTION: The ASCEnD-freePDK45 is originally an internal development of the GAPH research group to support our SDDS-NCL logic template [7], derived from NCL but essentially distinct from the latter.
+As such, we employ the concept of virtual functions [4,5] that enable using conventional synthesis tools to generate and optimize NCL circuits (see e.g. our SDDS-NCL page at https://corfu.pucrs.br/tikiwiki/tiki-index.php?page=SDDS-NCL).
+Besides, the design of sequential SDDS-NCL circuits requires the use of special characterization procedures and models [3,2,1].
+As a consequence, pure NCL design with our cells, although possible, may require a re-characterization of the library.
 Please contact us to find out how to conduct this process.
-Another consequence is that some data from our library may have to be overlooked during pure NCL design, such as the dummy clock pin G, present in the datasheet of cells used to build registers.
+Another consequence is that some data from our library may have to be overlooked during pure NCL design, such as the dummy clock pin G, present in the datasheet of cells used to build registers [3,2].
 These pins do not physically exist, but are used during circuit modeling and synthesis.

 It is necessary to point out here to the way the behavior of sequential gates (most of the library gates fall in this category) is described in characterization and datasheets.
 Due to the threshold with hysteresis behavior of most NCL/NCLP gates, three Boolean functions are necessary to fully describe their operation:
   - The ON-set, a function that is '1' when the gate is expected to force '1' in its output, and is '0' otherwise.
   - The OFF-set, a function that is '1' when the gate is expected to force '0' in its output, and is '0' otherwise.
   - The HOLD-set, a function that is '1' when the gate is expected to keep its output unchanged and is '0' otherwise.

-Traditional design tools (e.g. Cadence or Synopsys frameworks) manipulate gate behaviors based on a single Boolean function.
-Given this and considering the threshold with hysteresis behavior of NCL/NCLP gates, the ASCEnD-freePDK45 characterization data provides a single Boolean function to represent the "activation function" of the gate, merging the three functions in specific ways, as explained in references [1] to [7] below.
+Traditional design tools (e.g. those from Cadence or Synopsys frameworks) manipulate gate behaviors based on a single Boolean function.
+Given this, and considering the threshold with hysteresis behavior of NCL/NCLP gates, the ASCEnD-freePDK45 characterization data provides a single Boolean function to represent the "activation function" of the gate, merging the three functions in specific ways, as explained in references [1] to [7] below.

 For those interested in using the full spectrum of the ASCEnD-freePDK45 library, we will soon disclose, in a companion project of this, the Pulsar tool.
 Pulsar is a push-button synthesis tool that accepts a SystemVerilog or VHDL description and can output the layout of an SDDS-NCL circuit implemented with ASCEnD-freePDK45.

 Information about the NCL+ gates, particular templates based on NCL, NCL+ and mixes of these can be found in several of the ASCEnD-freePDK45 authors' publications.
 A selected list about ASCEnD libraries and about newly proposed asynchronous QDI design templates appear below.

-ACKNOWLEDGEMENTS
+ACKNOWLEDGEMENTS<br>
 The development of the ASCEnD-freePDK45 library was enabled through the use of several professional tools.
 These were obtained through agreements in the scope of cooperation projects as well as engagement in Institutional University Programs.
 In these contexts we acknowledge the support of Silvaco Inc., Cadence Inc., Synopsys Inc. and Mentor Graphics (Siemens).

-REFERENCES
+REFERENCES<br>
 [1] - SARTORI, M. L. L.; MOREIRA, M. T.; CALAZANS, N. L. V. A Frontend using Traditional EDA Tools for the Pulsar QDI Design Flow.
 In: 26th IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC'20), 2020.
 To be presented.

 [2] - SARTORI, M. L. L..
 PULSAR: Towards a Synthesis flow for QDI Circuits.
 MSc Dissertation, PPGCC-FACIN-PUCRS, Porto Alegre, Brazil.
 August 2019.
 (Research Advisor: Ney Laert Vilar Calazans)